 Research departments began to pay attention to international diversification after academics showed that it reduced portfolio variability.
 Beta was used more frequently as a measure of market exposure.

 In the 1990s there was more recognition of modern portfolio theory.
 This meant more interest in the efficient market hypothesis and index funds.
 CAPM expanded to include size and value as additional factors.
 This was soon followed by momentum.

 Discount brokers became accepted, no-load funds gained market share, and institutional ownership of equities expanded.
 But with average equity returns of 17% per year in the 1980s and 1990s, most investors were reluctant to change how they actually invested.
 It was still a stock picker world, but methodical asset allocation began to get more attention from institutional investors.

 We began to see more “closet index” funds.
 These closely tracked passive indices but charged active management fees that adversely affected performance.
-These number of closet index funds have continued to grow since then.
+The number of closet index funds has continued to grow since then.